ebgaaron/diplib/doc/src/DIPimage/09_mex_files.md

     }
 ```

-The documentation to `dml::MatlabInterface` gives more details about how to use
+The documentation to \ref dml::MatlabInterface gives more details about how to use
 the images created in this way.

 \subsection sec_dum_mex_files_dml_input_images Input images

-The function `dml::GetImage` takes an `mxArray` pointer, checks it for validity,
+The function \ref dml::GetImage takes an `mxArray` pointer, checks it for validity,
-and returns a `dip::Image` object that shares data with the `mxArray` (except in
+and returns a \ref dip::Image object that shares data with the `mxArray` (except in
 exceptional circumstances: complex-valued numeric arrays must be copied because
 their storage is different in *MATLAB* and *DIPlib*; complex-valued `dip_image`
 objects are not copied).